ricsam/react-tunnel/README.md

 # @ricsam/react-tunnel

-This package allows you to define where you want components to end up.
-It is like a dynamic react portal.
-The code is quite simple, so instead of pulling down this you can just copy the code in [index.tsx](./index.tsx)
+This package allows you to define where you want components to end up in the react component hierarchy.
+It is like a managed react portal.
+This is useful if you are dealing with contexts or different React renderers like react-three-fiber or react-art.
+The code is quite simple, so instead of installing this package from npm you can just copy the code from [index.tsx](./index.tsx) and use it in your project.

 ```sh
 npm i @ricsam/react-tunnel